aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-ods-to-xltm/_index.md

 {{% blocks/products/pf/agp/content h2="Merge ODS to XLTM in Java Online for Free" %}}

-The following example demonstrates how to merge ODS to XLTM in Java.
+The following example demonstrates how to merge ODS to XLTM in Aspose.Cells for Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge ODS to XLTM.
 Upload your files, call Workbook.Combine method for merging files, and then save it to XLTM file.
 If you develop code in Java, this will be simpler than it sounds.
 See Java example that merges ODS to XLTM.